Ronny Jackson withdraws nomination for Veterans Affairs secretary

 He continued: “Unfortunately, because of how Washington works, these false allegations have become a distraction for this President and the important issue we must be addressing—how we give the best care to our nation’s heroes.”

 As news of Jackson’s decision broke, President Donald Trump appeared in a phone interview with “Fox & Friends” where he blasted Democrats for “trying to destroy” Jackson’s life.
-He also blamed Montana Sen. Jon Tester, the top Democrat on the Senate Veterans’ Affairs Committee, for Jackson’s undoing, implying that he would seek political revenge on him.
+He also blamed Montana Sen. Jon Tester, the top Democrat on the Senate Veterans Affairs Committee, for Jackson’s undoing, implying that he would seek political revenge on him.

 “I think Jon Tester has to have a big price to pay in Montana,” the president said.